Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Instructional design isn't just about creating pretty slides or organizing content—it's the science of how people learn and the art of engineering experiences that make learning stick.
+Instructional design is the science of how people learn and the practice of engineering experiences that make learning stick.
 You're being tested on your ability to recognize which design principles solve specific learning problems, whether that's managing cognitive overload, scaffolding complex skills, or aligning assessments with objectives.
-These frameworks show up repeatedly in exam questions because they represent the foundational thinking behind every effective educational experience.
+These frameworks show up repeatedly because they represent the foundational thinking behind every effective educational experience.

 The concepts here fall into distinct categories: systematic design processes, cognitive architecture theories, learner support strategies, and assessment frameworks.
-Don't just memorize the names and definitions—know what problem each principle solves and when you'd apply one framework over another.
-If an exam question describes a learning scenario gone wrong, you should be able to diagnose which principle was violated and prescribe the fix.
+Don't just memorize names and definitions.
+Know what problem each principle solves and when you'd apply one framework over another.
+If a question describes a learning scenario gone wrong, you should be able to diagnose which principle was violated and prescribe the fix.

 These models provide step-by-step processes for creating instruction from scratch.
 They ensure nothing gets skipped and that each phase builds logically on the previous one.